gmun5/SOC-Detection-Lab-Snort-IDS-with-ICMP-SYN-Scan-Brute-Force-Analysis/README.md

 terminal showing snort --version

 ### Installation
-I executed the `sudo apt-get update` command to download the latest package information for Ubuntu.
-Then, I executed the `sudo apt-get install snort -y` command to install Snort.
-Lastly, I executed the `snort --version` command to verify installation.
+I ran `sudo apt-get update` to download the latest package information for Ubuntu.
+I then ran `sudo apt-get install snort -y` to install Snort.
+Lastly, I typed `snort --version` to verify the installation.

-## Step 3: Configure HOME_NET
+## Step 3: Configure HOME_NET in Snort

-The third step in this lab was configuring HOME_NET.
+The third step in this lab was configuring `HOME_NET`.
 Snort requires a defined internal network range to properly distinguish between trusted internal traffic and potentially suspicious activity.
 In this lab, both the Ubuntu VM and Windows VM were assigned IP addresses within the `172.16.14.0/24` subnet.
 Leaving `HOME_NET` as `any` makes alerts less meaningful.
 To ensure accurate monitoring and detection, the `HOME_NET` variable in the Snort configuration was updated to match the `172.16.14.0/24` subnet.

 ### Screenshot